NathanaelGandhi/NgUsbToSerialAdapter/README.md

 # STM32L4

-Project goals are to demonstrate and create reusable code for using:
+Goals are to demonstrate and create reusable code for using:

 - Integrated USB
 - SD interface (4 bits from the SSMMC peripheral on the STM32)